 - Demonstrate personal leadership qualities and business acumen essential to operate effectively within the health system and advance the profession and practice of pharmacy

 - Attain board certification (BCPS)

 The first month of the PGY-1 residency is an orientation to the Department of Pharmacy, after a 1.5-day hospital orientation.
-Activities include competency lectures on basic clinical skills, training on the Massachusetts General Hospital Epic® information system and side-by-side training with clinical pharmacy preceptors.
+Activities include competency lectures on basic clinical skills, training on the Massachusetts General Hospital Epic® information system and side-by-side training with clinical and operational pharmacy preceptors.

 PGY-1 Core Learning Experiences: